bohdankoshyrets/ios-tasks-ui-tests/TaskDescription.md

 3. Accessibility testing

 - Environment:
-iOS Simulator: iPhone 16 (18.5)
+1. iOS Simulator: iPhone 16 (18.5)
-iPadOS Simulator: iPad A16 (18.5)
+2. iPadOS Simulator: iPad A16 (18.5)

 - What parts of app will be tested:
-1. Login screen
-2. Task list screen
-3. Subtask list screen
+1. Screens: Login screen, Task list screen, Subtask list screen
+2. Layouts: iPhone, iPad
+2. Accessibility: Dynamic Type, Voice Over, Dark Mode legibility

 # LIST OF TEST CASES:
-// Only summaries of tests: e.g.
 Login screen:
 - Login button disabled if email and/or password field is empty
 - Error alert appears if email has an incorrect format